Rando Gr34 Kermouster Lezardrieux 21Rando Gr34 Kermouster Lezardrieux 21

 Towards the Lieue de Grève from estuary to cliffs

-Passing the pointe de Beg Léguer, you’ll plunge into the Léguer estuary, which leads you to the historic town of Lannion.
-Heading back towards the sea, you’ll discover the mysterious site of Yaudet, which dominates the river mouth from the top of its rocky promontory.
-You then pass the Pointe du Dourven and the Port de Locquémeau to head for the cliffs of Trédrez, following the GR®34, a vast and particularly wild rocky coastline that still offers superb panoramas.
-This scenery takes you all the way to the Lieue de Grève, a foreshore over 4 km long dominated bythe 84 m high Grand Rocher.
-Your journey ends at the Pointe de l’Armorique with its charming beaches and small coves, inviting you to take a refreshing break at the archaeological site of the Thermes du Hogolo, the remains of a Romanised Armorica.
+Passing the pointe de Beg Léguer, you enter the Léguer estuary, which leads to the historic town of Lannion.
+Heading back towards the sea, you’ll discover the mysterious site of Le Yaudet, which dominates the river mouth from the top of its rocky promontory.
+You will then pass the Pointe du Dourven and the Port de Locquémeau before heading for the cliffs of Trédrez, following the GR®34, a vast and particularly wild rocky coastline that still offers superb panoramic views.
+The scenery takes you as far as the Lieue de Grève, a foreshore more than 4 km long dominated by the 84-metre-high Grand Rocher.
+Your journey ends at the Pointe de l’Armorique, with its charming beaches and small coves, where you can take a refreshing break at the archaeological site of the Thermes du Hogolo, vestiges of Romanised Armorica.

-🥾 Distance: Approximately 37km spread over 2 days
+🥾 Distance: Approximately 37 km over 2 days

 Checklist of things to see and do